OH1KK/KiwiSDR-antenna-switch-extension/README.md

 ### Usage

-Open your KiwiSDR as user

-Enable antenna switch extension from box right corner.
+Open your KiwiSDR as user.
+Enable ant_switch extension from extension drop down menu.
 Antenna switch will show.
 Click to select antenna.

 ### demo site